Palma exempts Cebuano Catholics from abstinence on Chinese New Year - Cebu Daily News

-Cebu Archbishop Jose Palma has granted Cebuanos Catholics, especially those of Chinese descent, an exemption or dispensation from the Lenten discipline of abstinence in celebration of the Chinese New Year on Friday.
+CEBU Archbishop Jose Palma has granted Cebuano Catholics, especially those of Chinese descent, an exemption or dispensation from the Lenten discipline of abstinence in celebration of the Chinese New Year on Friday.

 The 67-year-old prelate, in an interview, said the archdiocese understands the value of the celebration for the Chinese community in Cebu.